abesto/easyssh/README.md

 ### Executors

+First, some executors that integrate "external" tools, like `ssh` and `csshx`:

 | Name      | Arguments   | Command | Description |
 |-----------|-------------|---------|-------------|
 | `ssh-login` | - | rejects | Logs in to each target sequentially using SSH |